zeon256/justbus-rs/README.md

 # justbus-rs

->justbus-rs is a lightweight backend that serves LTA Datamall bus arrival timings, bus services, bus routes and bus stop data with a strong emphasis on low memory usage, high throughput and latency.
+>justbus-rs is a lightweight backend that serves LTA Datamall bus arrival timings, bus services, bus routes and bus stop data with a strong emphasis on low memory usage, high throughput and low latency.
 This project uses [lta-rs](https://github.com/BudiNverse/lta-rs) internally.

 ## Usage